A man in a wheelchair and two women sat having a conversation.

 • Damon Young, Equality, Diversity & Inclusion Researcher, British Council

 Information on all three webinars is provided below.
-You can now register for the first session – the link is available in the following section.
+You can now register for the third session – the link is available in the following section.
+If you missed our first two webinars in the series, you can now watch them on-demand via the links below.

-In this session, Damon and Gemma will introduce the core principles of accessibility in assessment and considers how they are framed within national and international policy and legislation.
-Guest speaker Andrew Skinner (Senior Equality, Diversity and Inclusion Project Lead, British Council) will also provide insights into the European Accessibility Act 2025, setting the scene for how legal frameworks shape practice in Europe and beyond.
-They will highlight the British Council’s evolving role as a thought leader in EDI and assessment and discuss how organisations can best create and implement their own policies for their context and the needs of their stakeholders.
+In this session, Damon and Gemma introduced the core principles of accessibility in assessment and considers how they are framed within national and international policy and legislation.
+Guest speaker Andrew Skinner (Senior Equality, Diversity and Inclusion Project Lead, British Council) also provided insights into the European Accessibility Act 2025, setting the scene for how legal frameworks shape practice in Europe and beyond.
+They highlighted the British Council’s evolving role as a thought leader in EDI and assessment and discussed how organisations can best create and implement their own policies for their context and the needs of their stakeholders.

 Key takeaways